Canary deployment

 k8s-deployment-canary

-from the Catalog. -
+from the catalog. -

-Add the Name
+Add the Name canary for the workload.

-and fill in:- imageRepository : paste from the clipboard
+- imageRepository : paste from the clipboard

 - imageParameter :